Growth Hormone Test (Arginine / Clonidine Stimulation Test)

 There are two medicines given during this test, arginine and clonidine.
 Both of these medicines cause the body to release growth hormone.

-During the test, nurses will draw blood samples at special times to see how much growth hormone the body is making.
+During the test, nurses draw blood samples at special times to see how much growth hormone the body is making.